GaliLavanya/RBAC-APP/README.md

 The main technologies include React (with hooks and JSX), JavaScript ES6, Lucide-React (for icons), and CSS for styling

 https://rbac-app-one.vercel.app/
-The above link is live repository of the Role-Based Access Control (RBAC) User Interface (UI).
+This link is the live repository of the Role-Based Access Control (RBAC) User Interface (UI).